Iotic-Labs/iotics-identity-js/README.md

 ### Features

 1. Not all APIs have been mapped
-2. Functions are exported in the global namespace - maybe there's a better way
+2. In nodejs, functions are exported in the global namespace - maybe there's a better way
-3. node is using active wait to pause for 500ms to wait for the functions to be loaded in the js global.
+3. node is using active wait to pause for 1500ms to wait for the functions to be loaded in the js global.
-4. npm packaging and deployment

 ### Known Issues

-1. The node examples are still buggy - golang wasm compiles net/http client using `fetch` so, in node `node-fetch` must be correctly installed and loaded.
+1. Golang wasm compiles net/http client using `fetch` so, in node `node-fetch` must be correctly installed and loaded.

-## How to use it: Javascript
+## How to use it

+How to use the library to build your own application.

 ### Load the library